cloudacademy/aws-xray-microservices-calc/README.md

 ## Prerequisites

 You will need to have a Docker runtime installed locally.
 This project uses both `docker` and `docker-compose` utilities.
-There are generally 2 approaches to installying a workstation Docker runtime:
+There are generally 2 approaches to installing a workstation Docker runtime:
 1. Download and install Docker Toolbox from: `https://www.docker.com/products/docker-toolbox`
 2. Install and configure Vagrant - then download and setup using CoreOS box located at: `https://github.com/coreos/coreos-vagrant`